aromero18020/TaskList/README.md

 -

 To do:
-- Design Wireframe
-- Create HTML Structure
-- Implement Bootstrap
+- add styling to bootstrap layout
--
+- add javascript interactivity